martindaniel4/home_data/README.md

 ### Background

 In July 2018 my wife and I bought and revamp a home in Paris, France.
-The name of the street is 'Compans' so I named that repo 'Compans Data'.
 We love our place but one issue we have is the level of heat we experience.
 Since our flat has a single-glass ceiling (or "Verrière") the sun hits pretty hard and the prospect of extreme heat waves happening in Paris is worrysome.

 In February 2019, I acquired a Netatmo thermostat (see -  https://www.netatmo.com/fr-fr/energy/thermostat) that I connected to my heating system.
 In addition to remote control of my home temperature, it also collects temperature.
 Since Netatmo has an API I figured I would give it a try.